OJB-Quantum/QC-Hardware-How-To/README.md

 ---

-### A copy of the Experimental Quantum Hardware Engineering booklet, written by Onri Jay Benally:
+### A copy of the Experimental Quantum Hardware Engineering booklet, written by Onri Jay Benally (will be updated soon):

 [Click here for the PDF version](https://github.com/OJB-Quantum/QC-Hardware-How-To/blob/main/Everything%20You%20Need%20for%20Quantum%20Hardware%20Engineering.pdf).